gcanti/tcomb/README.md

 ## TODO and IDEAS

-- A database of types and combinators written with tcomb: [tcomb-commons](https://github.com/gcanti/tcomb-commons)
 - more tests
 - jsDoc comments
 - explore auto generated UI from domain models written with tcomb